otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-node-js-rest-api-2.md

 The start point with **Mongoose** is the `Schema`.
 Each **schema** is mapped to a **collection** and defines the shape of a **document** within that **collection**.

-Īn the root directory, create a new directory called `models`.
+In the root directory, create a new directory called `models`.
 In this directory, create a new file called `institutions.js`.
 In `institutions.js`, add the following:

 ```javascript
 import mongoose from 'mongoose'